kandelvijaya/website/content/post/fp-functor.md

 3. fmap takes a transform function `A -> B` where input is `A`: current functor item type
 4. fmap returns a Functor `F` whose `A` is equal to `B` that is emitted by transform function

-Its bit verbose and angle bracketted but it does the work.
+Its bit verbose and angle bracketed but it does the work.

 ## Conforming List to Functor